 Vacation?
 What vacation? @Sagonus has either a very strong work ethic, or a very unsympathetic bank manager!
 She said, “I don’t take holidays, I just take mojitos #freelancer.”

 The team here at Mind Tools offered up some excellent tips for easing your way back into the ebb and flow of the workplace.

-Editor Liz Cook suggested being properly prepared beforehand, and bringing a little vacation reminder to work.
-She said: “Get your work clothes and bag ready the night before your first morning back, even if you’ve only just landed!
+Editor Charlie Swift suggested being properly prepared beforehand, and bringing a little vacation reminder to work.
+He said: “Get your work clothes and bag ready the night before your first morning back, even if you’ve only just landed!
 Saves a lot of panic and starting off late the next morning.
 Make yourself snacks to take to work that will remind you of your holiday – a pot of olives, some exotic fruit… anything to help you linger a little longer.”